gut-space/satnogs/doc/install.md

 ```
 this script will conduct several things, such as setting up crontab to run observations periodically, create config file if there isn't any etc.

-6. You should tweak the ~/.config/satnogs-gut/config.yml file.
+6. **Tweak the ~/.config/satnogs-gut/config.yml file**.
 In particular, you should tweak the location section.
 At the very least you need to specify the longitude and lattitude of your station.
 This is essential to predict satellite flyovers.